siderolabs/talos/website/content/v1.7/talos-guides/install/boot-assets.md

 * updating [kernel command line arguments]({{< relref "../../reference/kernel" >}})
 * using custom `META` contents, e.g. for [metal network configuration]({{< relref "../../advanced/metal-network-configuration" >}})
 * generating [SecureBoot]({{< relref "../install/bare-metal-platforms/secureboot" >}}) images signed with a custom key
+* generating disk images for SBC's (Single Board Computers)

 There are two ways to generate Talos boot assets:

 * using [Image Factory]({{< relref "#image-factory" >}}) service (recommended)
 * manually using [imager]({{< relref "#imager" >}}) container image (advanced)

-Image Factory is easier to use, but it only produces images for official Talos Linux releases and official Talos Linux system extensions.
+Image Factory is easier to use, but it only produces images for official Talos Linux releases, official Talos Linux system extensions and official Talos Overlays.

 The `imager` container can be used to generate images from `main` branch, with local changes, or with custom system extensions.

 ## Image Factory

 [Image Factory]({{< relref "../../learn-more/image-factory" >}}) is a service that generates Talos boot assets on-demand.
-Image Factory allows to generate boot assets for the official Talos Linux releases and official Talos Linux system extensions.
+Image Factory allows to generate boot assets for the official Talos Linux releases, official Talos Linux system extensions and official Talos Overlays.

 The main concept of the Image Factory is a *schematic* which defines the customization of the boot asset.
 Once the schematic is configured, Image Factory can be used to pull various Talos Linux images, ISOs, installer images, PXE booting bare-metal machines across different architectures,